Personalisation, personalisation, personalisation!

 So, if you’re thinking about getting started with or even reviewing your current personalisation strategy here are a few tips to keep in mind:

-- Its best to avoid where possible asking a user to fill in endless forms requesting all manner of personal information for the sole purpose of providing them with a “tailored experience”.
-Instead, think first about how you can leverage data you already have on file from their transactional history, other CRM data or behavioural data captured from their site sessions.
-You’ll be surprised
+- Its best to avoid, where possible, asking a user to fill in endless forms requesting all manner of personal information for the sole purpose of providing them with a “tailored experience”.
+Instead, think first about how you can leverage data you already have on file from their transaction history, other CRM data, or behavioural data captured from their site sessions.
+You’ll be surprised.

 - If you have to ask for additional information make it quick and easy (even fun if you can) to provide and be really clear about how you’re intending to use it.